top of page

 Honor students' passion and interests:

-• When providing options for a project, students are able to choose which one interests them the most which leads to increased ownership, responsibility and autonomy
+• When providing options for a project, students are able to choose which one interests them the most.
+This leads to increased ownership, responsibility and autonomy

 • Embed students' names in word problems or stories